openharmony/docs/en/device-dev/subsystems/subsys-dfx-faultlogger.md

 | Crash fault location| Crash log and addr2line tool| For details, see [Locating Faults Based on the Crash Log](#locating-faults-based-on-the-crash-log).|

-## Using DumpCatcher APIs to Obtain the Call Stack Information
+## Using DumpCatcher APIs to Obtain Call Stack Information

 ### Available APIs